 Because this coronavirus has a lipid envelope, any cleaner that’s designed to destroy fats is going to be highly effective at killing any viruses in your home or workplace.

-The Environmental Protection Agency (EPA) has released a list of antimicrobial products that are suitable for use against SARS-CoV-2.
+The Environmental Protection Agency (EPA) has released a list (known as List N) of antimicrobial products that are suitable for use against SARS-CoV-2.
 These include:

 - Clorox Multi-Surface Cleaner + Bleach